rns/Marpa-the-Parser/etc.md

 [My philosophical viewpoint](http://web.archive.org/web/20120206150643/http://cs.nyu.edu/kandathi/goedel_viewpoint.html)
 -- Kurt Friedrich Godel, c.
 1960.

-    0. Your really know it only when you talk to it.
+    0. You really know it only when you talk to it -- you know its language.
     1. Language is syntax and semantics.
     2. One language's syntax is another's semantics.
     3. There are terminal languages (whose semantics is used directly) and non-terminal (intermediate) languages.